 Runners' legs and feet, blurred background.
 Several pairs of running shoes in focus on a grey road.

 Welcome to our weekly women's running shoe roundup for the week of February 16, 2026!
-Whether you're just getting started with running or you're looking to upgrade your current pair, we're here to make shopping a whole lot easier.
+Whether you're just starting to add more steps to your day or you're ready to tackle your first 5K, finding the right shoe can make all the difference — and we know how overwhelming the options can feel.

 Trend Insight